 PROGRAM CODE

-BRA +3 NOP
+BRA +3

+NOP

+1401

 PROGRAM CODE

+7 7.0

 Once the program development is almost complete, this two-line code segment is inserted roughly into the middle of each ROM.
 After assembly is complete the machine code is run through a second program to locate the two-line segment.
 Next, this program computes the checksum of all ROM data excluding the NOP.
 The NOP is then replaced by the two's complement of the checksum.
-The controller program is not affected by this change due to the branch.
-Computing the checksum of a given ROM yields zero as a result if all data is valid.
-The programmer never needs to worry about the value of the checksum or the NOP location.
-To allow for easy ROM identification the actual value of the total computed checksum can be one for ROM #1, two for ROM #2, and so on.
-This allows for easy detection of misloaded ROMs.
+The controller program is not affected by this change frequency mode where the display may be configured for sweep display while a new parameter is entered.
+Should the operator begin an entry but not complete it, the display can be restored by striking any function select key.